djhackersdev/ddr-mame/README.md

 * DDRIO interface for supporting any type of IO board, e.g. piuio-itg, minimaid...
 * Native support of DDRIO interface in
 [ksys573 driver](ddr-mame/GroovyMame/src/mame/drivers/ksys573.cpp)
+* Joystick and keyboard still works for home setups

 ## Hardware requirements
 Anything that runs system 573 emulation well, I guess?
 I tested this on some 7 year old low spec